Have you ever wondered why some people seem to glide through the day with steady focus and vibrant energy while others struggle to stay alert by noon?

 Supplements are not a substitute for healthy eating, as whole foods provide synergistic nutrients like fiber, antioxidants, and enzymes.

-If you struggle to meet your nutrient needs, supplements like daily multivitamins or plant-based protein powder can help.
+If you are struggling to meet your nutrient needs, supplements like daily multivitamins or plant-based protein powder can help.
 View supplements as complements, filling gaps rather than carrying the entire load.

 How do I balance energy throughout long workdays?